 We may ask that you take an antibiotic once you arrive to prevent infection in areas that are considered high risk.
 If you normally take antibiotics prior to going to the dentist or before procedures, you should take your normal dose before coming to our office.
 Please bring an updated list of your medications and allergies with you to your appointment.
 If you are on a blood thinner medication, you should continue taking it normally unless a physician has instructed you otherwise.
 If you take Coumadin or Warfarin, please bring a copy of your most recent INR or Coumadin level.

 You will arrive for your scheduled appointment in the morning and should plan to spend the whole day with us.
 You may wish to bring snacks or lunch and reading material.
 Once you are checked in, the first layer of tissue will be removed by cutting around the visible skin cancer.
 This is done under local anesthesia, meaning an injection of medicine into the skin which causes the area to be numb during the procedure and while you are waiting.
 After the first layer of tissue is taken, you will head to our waiting room with a bandage over the area to relax while the tissue goes to the lab and is then examined under the microscope.
 This process usually takes around an hour.
 If there is more skin cancer identified, you will be taken back to the procedure room and another piece of tissue will be taken.
-Each time tissue is taken to our lab you will have to wait while the tissue goes to the lab and is examined.
-If there is no more skin cancer identified, you will be brought back to the procedure room and the area where the skin cancer was removed will be repaired.
-Sometimes, we allow the area to heal in by itself, but usually we will use sutures (stitches) to repair the area.
+Each time tissue is taken to our lab, you will have to wait while the tissue goes is examined.
+If more skin cancer is not identified, you will be brought back to the procedure room, and the area where the skin cancer was removed will be repaired.
+Sometimes, we allow the area to heal by itself, but usually we will use sutures (stitches) to repair the area.
 Occasionally we will need to do a skin flap or a skin graft.
 We will discuss these procedures with you prior to repair.